ByronAhn/PoLaR-Praat-plugin/README.md

 * If you select a TextGrid-Sound pair…
 	- A menu called "PoLaR TextGrids ▾" will appear, which contains the same buttons as above, plus some others:
-		* The "Blank PoLaR tiers", "Only Blank PoLaR tiers (DANGER)", and "Pseudo Labels (Adv. labels req'd!)" buttons doe the same as described above.
+		* The "Blank PoLaR tiers", "Only Blank PoLaR tiers (DANGER)", and "Pseudo Labels (Adv. labels req'd!)" buttons do the same as described above.
         * There is now also a button called "Extract info from PoLaR tiers".
 			- This will collect and organize PoLaR labels as well as some measures associated with them, which is output to the Praat Info window.
 			- That information is organized with a header and with elements separated by tabs, so it can be pasted easily into a spreadsheet for further analysis.